TelemetryHarbor/harbor-docs/docs/getting-started/quick-start.md

 -----

-**Congratulations\!** You've set up your Telemetry Harbor account, sent your first data point, and accessed your visualization tools.
+**Congratulations\!** You've set up your Harbor Scale account, sent your first data point, and accessed your visualization tools.

 For more detailed information on data ingestion, API usage, and advanced Grafana configurations, check out our [Harbor Types documentation](https://docs.harborscale.com/docs/getting-started/harbor-types).